Welcome to Great Smeaton School

 If a child wishes to change from dinner to packed lunch or vice versa, please can you ensure we have at least one week’s notice.

-The allocated time for lunchtime is 50 minutes during which the children receive a break time.
-Lunchtime supervision is provided by a Midday Supervisor, working in consultation with the Head Teacher.
+The allocated time for lunchtime is 45 minutes during which the children receive a break time.
+Lunchtime supervision is provided by the Staff.